Convention History and Awards

 We also consider the ease and availability of transportation options, proximity to the airport, and local amenities, like restaurants, shopping and attractions.
 It’s also nice to have free or low-cost parking, affordable Wi-Fi connections and refrigerators in sleeping rooms.
 Downtown vs. suburbs, number of non-stop flights, affordable food and beverage options, area attractions…oh my!
 No stone is left unturned when selecting the site of the NDSC Convention.
 That’s not to say that we are able to find a host city and venue that meets every criteria on our list!
 The Convention Planning Committee and then, ultimately, NDSC’s Board of Directors selects the city and venue that they feel will offer the best convention experience possible.

-This year is Pittsburgh, last year was Dallas, the year before Sacramento.
+This year is New Orleans, last year was Pittsburgh, the year before Dallas.
 Where in the world will the NDSC convention be next?
-Join us this summer in Pittsburgh to find out!
+Join us this in New Orleans to find out!
 If you’d like the convention planning committee to consider your city for an NDSC convention, send an email to info@NDSCcenter.org

 Exceptional Meritorious Service Award